-Taught by renowned Bay Area director Mark Jackson (www.markjackson-theatermaker.com), this course offers students the opportunity to collaborate with a celebrated local artist to develop practical skills for devising original work.
-Students will also develop an understanding of the global context of devised work and how it is practiced, including the study of companies that practice devised work on the national and international level.
+Taught by renowned Bay Area director Mark Jackson (markjackson-theatermaker.com), this course offers students the opportunity to collaborate with a celebrated local artist to develop practical skills for devising original work.
+Students will also develop an understanding of the global context of devised work and how it is practiced, including the study of companies that practice performance making on the national and international level.
 The class culminates in a full performance project that also draws on skills taught elsewhere in the curriculum and may combine movement, text, and music, depending on the particular talents of the ensemble.
 This class meets four hours each week and outside of class for preparation.

-© 2016 American Conservatory Theater-a tax-exempt 501c3 nonprofit organization.
+© 2019 American Conservatory Theater-a tax-exempt 501c3 nonprofit organization.
 Number 94-6135772.